-HIS 456 History of the Middle East and North Africa
+HIS 456 History of the Middle East and North Africa Credit, 3 sem. hrs.

 This course will begin with the rise and spread of Islam and will examine the various Arab dynasties, the Ottoman Empire, the Palestinian-Israeli conflict, and conclude with current events.
 Crosslisted as PLS 456